Living-with-Conviction/Justice-in-Motion/README.md

 </p>

 <p>
-  This debt criminalizes poverty, keeping people “shackled” to the criminal justice system for life.
+  This debt criminalizes poverty, keeping people shackled to the criminal justice system for life.
 </p>

 <p>